-An emerging question is, whether there exist transversal yet non-fault-tolerant gates.
-Indeed, it has been found in the context of error correcting memory~\cite{bravyi2018correcting,suzuki2017efficient, PhysRevLett.131.060603,behrends2024statistical} and randomness generation~\cite{cheng2024emergent} that weaker versions of transversal gates exists.
-We refer to these as {\it weak transversal gates}, which implement a set of gates probabilistically instead of deterministically (Fig.~\ref{fig:fig1}).
+An emerging question is whether there exist transversal yet non-fault-tolerant gates.
+Indeed, it has been found in the context of error correcting memory~\cite{bravyi2018correcting,suzuki2017efficient, PhysRevLett.131.060603,behrends2024statistical} and randomness generation~\cite{cheng2024emergent} that weaker versions of transversal gates exist.
+We refer to these as {\it weak transversal gates}, which implement a set of gates in a probabilistic manner depending on the syndrome, instead of a deterministic manner (Fig.~\ref{fig:fig1}).
 Both works consider surface codes of odd code distance, with the assumption that identical physical unitaries are applied to all the data qubits.
 Extending this framework to quantum error correcting codes with multiple logical qubits, including quantum low-density parity check (qLDPC) codes, has been an open question, as noted recently by Cheng et al.~\cite{cheng2024emergent}.
 Additionally, when considering inhomogeneous application of physical unitaries, it remains entirely unknown which weak transversal gates are allowed.